A Brief History of AAIR

 Volume 1, Number 1 of the Journal of Institutional Research in Australasia (JIRA) is published with the majority of peer reviewed articles being papers presented at the AAIR Annual Forum held in Melbourne in October 1991.

-The first AAIR Forum is held
+Hosts the first AAIR Forum

 The first AAIR Forum is held at the Central Queensland University (CQU) in Rockhampton.